fabric8io/docker-maven-plugin/README.md

 # docker-maven-plugin

-This is Maven plugin for managing Docker images and containers which is especially useful during integration tests.
-It plays nicely with [Cargo](http://cargo.codehaus.org/)'s remote deployment model, which is available for most of the supported containers.
+This is a Maven plugin for managing Docker images and containers from within Maven builds.

 With this plugin it is possible to run completely isolated integration tests so you don't need to take care of shared resources.
 Ports can be mapped dynamically and made available as Maven properties.

+Build artifacts and dependencies can be accessed from within running containers, so that a file based deployment is easily possible and there is no need to use dedicated deployment support from plugins like [Cargo](http://cargo.codehaus.org/).

 This plugin is still in an early stage of development, but the **highlights** are: